silx-kit/silx/doc/source/Tutorials/fit.rst

     a.exec_()

-In our previous example, we didn't load a custom :class:`FitManager`.
-Therefore, the fit widget automatically initialized a fit manager and loaded the custom gaussian functions.
+In our previous example, we didn't load a customised :class:`FitManager`, therefore, the fit widget automatically initialised the default fit manager and loaded the default custom Gaussian functions.

-This time, we initialized our own :class:`FitManager` and loaded our own function, so only this function is presented as an option in the GUI.
+This time, we initialised our own :class:`FitManager` and loaded our own function, so only this function is presented as an option in the GUI.

-Our custom function does not provide an associated estimation function, so the default estimation function of :class:`FitManager` was used.
-This default estimation function returns an array of ones the same length as the list of *parameter* names, and set all constraints to *FREE*.
+Our custom function does not provide an associated estimation function, so the default estimation function of the :class:`FitManager` is used.
+This default estimation function returns an array of ones with the same length as the list of *parameter* names, and sets all constraints to *FREE*.

     |imgFitWidget5|